Your health and safety is the most important thing

 How do I find my seat in the main auditorium?

 Your ticket will have your row and seat number on it.
 A Front of House team-member will help show you where this seat is.
 Seats at the back half of the auditorium are accessed from the foyer up the steps and into the back of the auditorium (Entrance A).
 Seats in the front half, including for those with reduced mobility, are accessed step-free from the foyer via the side-door into the auditorium (Entrance B).

 Are the toilets open?

 Our toilets are open to audiences and staff.
 These are cleaned regularly and operate on a one in/one out policy.
 Please make sure you visit the toilet before going to your seat.
 While we don’t intend to prevent you visiting the toilet during the performance, we would prefer you not to do so – so as not to disrupt the performance and to let everyone follow social distancing guidelines.

 Will the kiosk be open ?

-The kiosk will be open only before the screening (not during or after it).
+The kiosk will be open before each show and also during any intervals.
 The range of goodies may be limited and only contactless card payments can be taken.
 It would help us if you buy all your snacks and drinks before going to your seat.